November 28 - December 4 2022

 6 pm: (CST), CR, GT, HN, MX, SV

-7 pm: (EST), COL, EC, PA, PE
+7 pm: (EST), CO, EC, PA, PE

 8 pm: BO, VE

-9 pm: AR, BR, CL, PY, UY
+9 pm: AR, BR, CL, PY, UY.

 The virtual festival of the network